 Click Apply …

 A list of all selected plugins will show up in the Delete Plugins area.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you would like to proceed to the next step and delete all of the plugins listed …
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you would like to go ahead and remove all of the selected plugins …

 Your plugins will be deleted and their associated files will be removed from your server …

-In addition to the methods shown above, you can use WordPress plugins that let you manage your WordPress plugins.
+In addition to the methods shown above, you can use Free and Premium WordPress plugins to manage your plugins.

 Health Check & troubleshooting